 The Met Hotel Thessaloniki Business Suite

 I left for the Softex refugee camp before my room was ready, but the manager offered to let me leave my bags in the suite, which was nice.
-After an absolutely horrendous day, where I was essentially stuck at the camp with no ride home, this suite was heaven to come home to.
+After a horrendous day, this suite was heaven to come home to.
 The Business suite featured floor-to-ceiling windows that took up the entire wall facing the street.

 The room had a nice Ikea-esque couch that was actually comfortable to lounge on, along with a large table that I think was supposed to double as a desk.
 Or maybe not, since this is a hotel going after the Millenial demographic and apparently Millennials don’t like desks.

-Resting on this table/desk was a flatscreen tv and a Nespresso machine with four cups and an instruction manual – so if you’re like me and have to google how to use it, you’ll appreciate being walked through the process.
+Resting on this table/desk was a flatscreen tv and a Nespresso machine with four cups and an instruction manual.
+If you’re like me and have to google how to use it, you’ll appreciate being walked through the process.

-The wall opposite the couch was completely bare and I think this is where the room could have been given a bit of life with a vibrant painting of some sort.
+The wall opposite the couch was completely bare and I think this is where the room could have been given a bit of life with a vibrant painting.
 Nonetheless, the room was very comfortable and spacious.
-My only other complaint is that there were way too many switches in the suite and figuring out which one did what was a guessing game.
+My only other complaint is that there were way too many switches and figuring out which one did what was a guessing game.

-To the right side of the suite entrance was the bathroom, which was much larger than the one in the standard room.
+To the right side of the suite entrance was the bathroom, which was fairly large.
 It featured a ridiculously large sink, a large shower, and bathtub.
 Propped up on the sink were Molton Brown bath products as well as a small bar of soap with an explanation that the hotel recycles these at the end of every stay.

-The bath tub was a welcome sight at the end of my first day, when I came back after a day of volunteering at the Softex camp, exhausted and with a messed up knee and wrist.
+The bath tub was a welcome sight at the end of my first day, when I came back from the Softex camp, exhausted and with a messed up knee and wrist.
 The bath tub took forever to fill up, but I’ve never quite appreciated a bath as much as I did on that crappy day.

 The Met Hotel Thessaloniki Room Service